Reporting a Birth Abroad

 Assisted Reproductive Technology (ART)

-The Department of State interprets the Immigration and Nationality Act to require a U.S. citizen parent to have a biological connection to a child in order to transmit U.S. citizenship to the child at birth.
-In other words, the U.S. citizen parent must be the sperm or the egg donor in order to transmit U.S. citizenship to a child conceived through ART.
+Effective January 31, 2014, The Department of State interprets the Immigration and Nationality Act to require that a U.S. citizen parent have a genetic or gestational connection to his or her child in order to transmit U.S. citizenship to the child at birth.
+In other words, the U.S citizen parent must have provided the sperm or the egg for the child, or the U.S. citizen mother must have carried the child in utero.
+(Depending on the circumstances of your case, we may request medical records in addition to the child’s birth certificate.)
 For a detailed discussion of the implications of ART in the context of transmitting U.S. citizenship, please visit this page.

 Failure to Transmit Citizenship